cssnr/guild-sync-client/README.md

 ### Running

 1. Download and run: `GuildSync.exe`
-1. Copy your `Access Token` from your Profile on the website (top right-hand corner).
+1. Copy your `Client Access Key` from your Profile on the website (top right corner).
 1. Select your WoW WTF Account Folder (just the account name).
    * Example: `C:\Program Files (x86)\World of Warcraft\_classic_\WTF\Account\Test123`
 1. Make sure you have run, or do run the in-game addon.